openmeteo/enhydris/doc/dev/webservice-api.rst

     curl https://openmeteo.org/api/stations/1334/timeseries/

-The response is a list of detail objects.
+The response is a `paginated list`_ of detail objects.

 POST to create a time series::